wanderingbonzi/minecraft-performance-guide/README.md

 ## **Disbaling unnecessary services & startup programs**

-* Here's a list of services you can safely disable with no worry:
+* To disable any of the services, go to windows search and type `services` and click on the top result.
+Here's a list of services you can safely disable with no worry:

     **The Print Spooler**